Coleus [KO-lee-us] plants are known for their slender leaves with bright markings.

 If ingested, the toxins may irritate the throat and mouth, leading to general discomfort.

 However, the irritation isn’t considered a serious threat and should pass without treatment.

 While Coleus plants aren’t considered toxic to people, they may pose a threat to animals.

+Is coleus toxic to dogs?
 The oils contained in the plant are toxic to dogs and cats when ingested or absorbed through the skin.